ribesstefano/PROTAC-Degradation-Predictor/README.md

 ## 📈 Training

-Before running the experiments, here are some required steps to follow (assuming one is in the repository directory already):
+Before running the experiments reported in our work or train on your custom dataset, here are some required steps to follow (assuming one is in the repository directory already):
 1. Download the data from the [Cellosaurus database](https://web.expasy.org/cellosaurus/) and save it in the `data` directory:
 ```bash
 wget https://ftp.expasy.org/databases/cellosaurus/cellosaurus.txt data/